MagnusHJensen/Think-Like-A-Progammer/README.md

 - [ ] Sliding tile game
 - - [ ] Starting with a 3x3
 - - [ ] Different grids that the user can choose.
+- - [ ] Add styling/animations
 - - [ ] ML/AI?
 Should be able to solve the puzzle the most optimal way.

 - [ ] Suduko
+- - [ ] How is different difficulties defined?
+- - [ ] Implement the lowest difficulty
+- - [ ] Implement the rest and make it selectable by the user.
+- - [ ] Add styling/animations.